UNCLASSIFIED (U)

 b.
 The program manager, in conjunction with the data center manager, system manager, and ISSO, updates each major application system security plan annually or when major modifications to the major application system occur.

 c.
 The Security Authorization Package must include the major application system security plans.
-This package must go to IRM/CO/AA, during the Security Authorization process or whenever any changes occur to the system plan, via email to IASolutionCenter@state.sgov.gov within 5 business days of the update.
+This package must go to DT/CO/AA, during the Security Authorization process or whenever any changes occur to the system plan, via email to IASolutionCenter@state.sgov.gov within 5 business days of the update.

 d.
 IRM/CO keeps system security plans for major application systems.
 Request copies of the plans from IASolutionCenter@state.gov after obtaining permission for plan release from the system owner and business owner.